nautobot/nautobot/nautobot/docs/development/templates.md

 - `header`: overloading this block allows for changing the entire top row of the page, including the title, breadcrumbs, search field, and tabs.
     - `breadcrumbs`: overloading this block allows for changing the entire breadcrumbs block.
         - `extra_breadcrumbs`: this enables extending the breadcrumbs block just before the model without having to redefine the entire block.
     - `buttons`: overloading this block allows redefining the entire button section on the right of the page.
         - `extra_buttons`: this block enables extending the buttons block without losing the predefined buttons.
 Custom buttons will appear between the plugin buttons and clone/edit/delete actions.
     - `masthead`: is the block that contains the title.
 Overloading it enables to change anything about the title block.
     - `title`: is the block contained by `masthead` and wrapped in a heading block.
-  Overloading it makes it possible to change the heading text.
+Overloading it makes it possible to change the heading text as well as the page title shown in the browser.
     - `nav_tabs`: are the navigation tabs.
 If overloaded, custom tabs can be rendered instead of the default.
         - `extra_nav_tabs`: this block allows to add new tabs without having to override the default ones.
 - `content`: is the entire content of the page below the `header`.
     - `content_left_page`: is a half-width column on the left.
 Multiple panels can be rendered in a single block.
     - `content_right_page`: is a half-width column on the right.
     - `content_full_width_page`: is a full-width column.

 ## Object List